Blosc/c-blosc2/README.rst

 * **64-bit containers:** the first-class container in C-Blosc2 is the `super-chunk` or, for brevity, `schunk`, that is made by smaller chunks which are essentially C-Blosc1 32-bit containers.
 The super-chunk can be backed or not by another container which is called a `frame` (see later).

-* **NDim containers (B2ND):** allow to store n-dimensional data that can efficiently read datasets in slices that can be n-dimensional too.
+* **NDim containers (B2ND):** allow to store n-dimensional data (aka tensors) that can efficiently read datasets in slices that can be n-dimensional too.
 To achieve this, a n-dimensional 2-level partitioning has been implemented.
-This capabilities were formerly part of `Caterva <https://github.com/Blosc/caterva>`_, and now it is included in C-Blosc2 for convenience.
-Caterva is now deprecated.

 * **More filters:** besides `shuffle` and `bitshuffle` already present in C-Blosc1, C-Blosc2 already implements: